 Forty years ago, in the early 1980s, the industrial port was located in the middle of The City Center.
 The handling of cargo was mainly conventional.
 Today, raw manpower has been replaced by modern technology and the cargo is transported efficiently and swiftly in containers to and from The West Harbour, which was inaugurated in the latter half of the 1980s.

 The West Harbour, built for Ro-Ro traffic, soon became Sweden’s second-largest container port.
 Because containerisation is on the rise globally, land use efficiency has become the forefront at The Port of Helsingborg.
 The plan for the new container terminal, which will be completed no later than 2030, is that volumes will be able to grow and be managed here beyond 2050.

 The Nordic region’s most modern port – for another 200 years

 New quay spanning about 650 meters

-A new quay, about 650 meters long and with a depth of 15 meters is planned, this will accommodate three feeders or two larger deep-sea (Post Panama class) vessels in a row.
+A new quay, about 650 meters long and with a depth of 15 meters, is planned; this will accommodate three feeders or two larger deep-sea (Post Panama class) vessels in a row.
 A new electric handling system is implemented to meet the increased container volumes and sustainability goals.
-Logistic projections clearly point to an increased demand for container operations and the opportunity to integrate sustainable operations with higher efficiency and increased capacity is important.
+Logistic projections point to an increased demand for container operations, and the opportunity to integrate sustainable operations with higher efficiency and increased capacity is essential.

 A new Combi Terminal is also part of the plan.
 This will connect land, sea, and rail traffic for the southern part of Sweden in an efficient and environmentally friendly way.

-During the fall of 2022, we will arrange a public hearing regarding The Port build and re-location.
-We welcome all citizens and stakeholders to participate and get detailed information related to the new Container Terminal.
-This is also a great opportunity to ask questions and share opinions.
+During the spring of 2023, we will arrange a public hearing regarding The Port build and re-location.
+We welcome all citizens and stakeholders to participate and get detailed information about the new Container Terminal.
+This is also an excellent opportunity to ask questions and share opinions.

 More information will be shared on our website shortly!